A Landscape Saved: The Garden Club of Virginia at 100

 This exhibition celebrated the efforts in preservation and horticulture made by the Garden Club of Virginia during its 100-year history.
 Its members have encouraged appreciation of the landscape, advanced its horticulture, and championed the preservation of the land.
 They have monitored the roadways of the state, and as the first conservation organization in Virginia, they were early advocates for the formation of the state parks system.
 The achievements of GCV have bettered the lives of all Virginians and of all Americans who travel in or through Virginia.

 At its founding in 1920, the Garden Club established a mission to celebrate and conserve the natural beauty of Virginia, and to challenge the public and future generations to join its preservation efforts.
 In this largely chronological presentation, the club’s values and goals were shown to have been remarkably consistent for a century.
 Today, when environmental issues have risen to new levels of concern, GCV’s leadership role in preservation efforts remains as relevant as ever.

-The Garden Club of Virginia is now a partnership of 3,400 community and civic leaders active in 48 garden clubs across the state.
+As of 2020, the Garden Club of Virginia was a partnership of 3,400 community and civic leaders active in 48 garden clubs across the state.

 Header image: Falling Spring Falls.
 Photo courtesy of Scenic Virginia and Warren Faught.